Georgakopoulos-Soares-lab/G4Hunter-Companion/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License, consistent with the original G4Hunter implementation.

 ## How to Cite